AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ### VPN {#vpn-callouts}

-* For the FDA over VPN use case, only on-premise databases are currently supported.
-The list is as follows<!--Richa to check the list with PM-->:
+* Currently only on-premise databases are supported, such as<!--Richa to check the list with PM-->:

     * MySQL
     * Netezza